Brag2gr8/Castle-Defense/README.md

 # CASTLE DEFENSE

-Quick start:
+Start here:

 ```
 $ npm install
 $ npm start
 ````

-Head over to https://vitejs.dev/ to learn more about using vite
+Head over to https://vitejs.dev/ to learn more about using vite.